musoke/olm-rs/README.md

 shared secret as when advancing the root key under normal operation.
 Olm applies a HKDF with a different info (`OLM_ROOT` instead of `OLM_RATCHET`).

+## Todo

+  - Better one-time keys: `ring` currently only has ephemeral Diffie-Hellman keys.
+    These can only be used once.

+    For this reason, identity keys are currently only usable once.
+    This is good enough for simple testing.

+    This is not feaible for the one-time keys; they are actually used twice each.
+    I have gotten around this by generating non-random pairs of identical ephemeral one-time keys.
+    Should remove all instances of
+    `olm::olm::one_time_keys::Curve25519Prive::generate_fixed()`.

 # Warning

 __I am not a cryptographer.
 Assume I know nothing about cryptography.